-CENOMAR stands for Certificate of No Marriage Record.
-As the name implies, this legal document certifies that a person has never been married.
+CENOMAR, which stands for Certificate of No Marriage Record, is a legal document certifying that a person has never been married.

 Individually, you and your partner must secure a CENOMAR from the PSA.
 But if one or both of you are widowed, you need to get a death certificate of the deceased spouse (also from the PSA) instead of a CENOMAR.